there are also many other things which Jesus did, the which,

 as David defeating the giant is what Nicholas Roerich was attuned

 to in creating this mystical painting of Issa and the Skull of the

-donate $25 or more to help us expand our outreach efforts.
+help us expand our outreach efforts.

 are tax deductible.